5 Things Every Small Business Website Needs | PocketSod

 More than 60% of web traffic comes from mobile devices.
 If your site doesn't look great on a phone, you're losing more than half your potential customers before they even read a word.

 Quick test: Pull up your site on your phone right now.
-If you have to pinch to zoom or the text runs off the screen, that's a problem — and Google knows it too.
+If you have to pinch to zoom, or the text runs off the edge of the screen, Google notices the same thing you do.

 02